therealbenpai/therealbenpai/README.md

   <h1>About Me</h1>

   <h2>My Info</h2>
 Hello!
 My name is Benjamin.
 I'm a software developer.
 I work on small, personal projects mainly, but occasionally help in community projects.
 I am the CEO of the <a href="https://github.com/GPU-Killers" target="_blank">@GPU-Killers</a> organization.
 I make websites, games, apps, bots, and much more.
 I was completely self-taught.
 I started by learning how to make a Minecraft Bedrock Mod.
 I, from there and using a book, learned the basics of HTML, CSS, and JavaScript.
-I kept expanding my knowlage from there and now I can make many things using diiferent programming languages.
+I kept expanding my knowledge from there and now I can make many things using diiferent programming languages.
   <hr>
   <h2>Languages I Know</h2>